 - Healthscope follows the best available evidence and advice by government and other experts in the management of COVID-19, and the administration of the COVID-19 vaccination program. - Healthscope will continue to review the situation in relation to vaccinations under its ongoing COVID-19 risk assessment.
-Healthscope may need to review and/ or amend this policy depending on its risk assessments or government guidance. - This policy is not contractual in nature and does not form part of a Worker's employment contract.
+Healthscope may need to review and/ or amend this policy depending on its risk assessments or government guidance. - This policy is not contractual in nature.